Course Title: Chiropractic Clinical Practice 1

 Advice will be provided on which sections are relevant for each topic.
 Advice will also be given about additional and/or alternate reading resources.

-Practice learning activities will be provided in a variety of ways including simulated learning activities and the Chiropractic clinic.
+Practice learning activities will be provided in a variety of ways including simulated learning activities and real clinical encounters within the RMIT Health Sciences Clinic.

 RMIT will provide you with additional resources and tools for learning in this course through our online systems.